Minimise Your Food Waste with Pickling Cooking Class in Sydney

 3. Sweet pickles are made by dunking dill pickles in strong kool-aid

 4. Napoleon loved pickles.
-He issued a $250k reward for anyone who could invent the best technique for preserving and pickling food that were to be given to the army of troops.
+He issued a $250k reward for anyone who could invent the best technique for preserving and pickling food that was to be given to the army of troops.

 5. Shakespeare’s play, The Tempest is credited for introducing the phrase "in a pickle".